Water in the Western US

 This free, self-paced online course explores water and climate in the Western United States.
 Join the facilitators to hear from experts in the field to understand the complex water challenges and opportunities in the Western US.

-The course, “Water in the Western United States,” offered through the platform Coursera, runs for five weeks, accommodates flexible schedules, and requires a total of 15 hours to complete.
+The free course, “Water in the Western United States,” offered through the platform Coursera, runs for five weeks, accommodates flexible schedules, and requires a total of 15 hours to complete.
 The course’s five modules are open for learners to complete at any time.

 Originally offered in 2015, the course now includes a new introduction and updated video lectures.
 Over a dozen experts in water management, policy, and research contributed to the course to help learners consider the scientific, legal, political, and cultural issues impacting water and climate in the Western United States.
 Building on this foundational understanding of climate and water in the West, students examine the Colorado River Basin as a case study and conclude the class with a deeper understanding of controversial water issues faced in the American West.